 - As noted previously, small-caps broke out above previous resistance but have been struggling.

 - Last week, small-caps successfully tested the breakout level, there is now a bias to add exposure.

 - However, as suggested, be patient as these historical deviations tend not to last long.
 SLY is extremely overbought and deviated from its longer-term signals.

-- We will wait to see where the next oversold trading opportunity sets up.
+- We are actively looking for a trading opportunity that sets up.

 - Short-Term Positioning: Bearish

 - Last Week: No position

 - This Week: No position.

 - Stop loss previously violated.

 - Long-Term Positioning: Bearish